 What causes the DMV Medical Review unit to take action with a driver?

-Driving is a complex activity that involves cognitive abilities – judgement, memory, clear thinking; and physical abilities – good vision, quick reaction time, and the ability to move the head and extremities to operate a vehicle safely.
+Driving is a complex activity that involves cognitive abilities – judgment, memory, clear thinking; and physical abilities – good vision, quick reaction time, and the ability to move the head and extremities to operate a vehicle safely.
 Medical conditions and

 disabilities can affect drivers at any age.
 Sometimes the medical condition or disability is temporary and a driver license may only be cancelled for a brief period.
 Medical and/or behavioral conditions come to the attention of the Medical Review Unit from health care providers, law enforcement or citizens such as family, friends or neighbors.